Venus Williams reaches ninth Wimbledon final

 Sustained excellence

-But Thursday belonged to Williams, whose sustained excellence and longevity at Wimbledon are spelled out by these numbers: A ninth final, 87 match wins -- one more than Serena -- 101 total matches and 20 visits.
+But Thursday belonged to Williams, whose sustained excellence and longevity at Wimbledon are spelled out by these numbers: A ninth final, 87 match wins -- one more than Serena -- and 101 total matches.

 Capping this fortnight for her in perfect fashion -- a fortnight that began with questions about a car accident she was involved in that led to the death of a 78-year-old man in Florida -- would be a sixth crown and first grand slam since her 2008 triumph here.

 Williams caressed a forehand winner down the line on a third match point to seal victory over Konta and celebrated in understated fashion.
-You couldn't take the smile off her face, though there was no pirouette in the aftermath of her semifinal victory over CoCo Vandeweghe in Melbourne.
+You couldn't take the smile off her face, though there was no pirouette like when she downed CoCo Vandeweghe in the Melbourne semifinals.

-Williams and Konta possess similar styles.
 They are both tall, power players with big serves who also cover the court with aplomb.
 Konta actually led their head-to-heads 3-2, including a victory over Williams at the tournament closest to her home, the Miami Open, in March.

-But on Thursday, Konta was put under relentless pressure by Williams as the British player made 35 errors, with Venus also powering home 19 winners.
+But on Thursday, Konta was put under relentless pressure by Williams as the British player made 35 forced errors, with Venus also powering home 19 winners and hitting only nine unforced errors.

 Pivotal

-There was little to separate them on the grass in the first set.
+There was little to separate them on the grass -- a controversial issue this tournament -- in the first set.
 A pivotal two games, however, decided the set and probably the entire outcome.

 Down two break points at 4-4, Williams produced a serve out wide, backhand winner combination.
-On the second, an excellent second serve into the body gave Konta no chance.
+On the second, an excellent 106-mile-per-hour second serve into the body gave Konta no chance.

+"Her being able to do that is why she is a five-time champion here, and why she is the champion that she is," said Konta.

 It wouldn't be the last time Williams came up with that serve, Konta turning away when a similar serve followed in the second set.